erizocosmico/go-ewah/README.md

 - Read and write EWAH bitmaps using the [serialization format used by git](https://github.com/git/git/blob/master/Documentation/technical/bitmap-format.txt#L92).
 - Fast read and writes.

-## TODO

-- Use a cursor to improve the speed of sequential reads.

 ## Install

 ```